wormhole-foundation/wormhole/node/cmd/txverifier/README.md

 ##### Testing a single receipt

-A single receipt can be evaluated by adding the `--hash` flag and passing an Ethereum receipt hash.
+A single receipt can be evaluated by adding the `--hash` flag and passing an Ethereum transaction hash.
 This is the easiest way to get insight into how the algorithm works and to verify expected results.

 Any unexpected results should be added to the sanity checks described earlier to help guard against regressions.